 - Eating passion fruit ensures a healthy cardiovascular system

-- Eating passion fruit can help improve digestive health
+- Helps improve digestive health

 - Prevents osteoporosis and promotes healthy bones due to rich in minerals such as magnesium, calcium, phosphorous, potassium, sodium